PetLabCo Logo

-Summary: In this blog, we learn whether dogs can eat pineapples!
-We’ll discover whether dogs can eat fresh pineapple, dried pineapple, or pineapple core and if it’s safe for a dog to eat pineapple…
+In this blog, we learn whether dogs can eat pineapples!
+We’ll discover whether dogs can eat fresh pineapple, dried pineapple, or pineapple core and if it’s safe for a dog to eat pineapple.

-However, despite its nutritional perks, pineapple is also high in sugar so it should only be shared with your pup occasionally.
-Remember, your dog’s diet should only be made up of 10% treat foods, so pineapple should only be shared with your pet on this understanding.
+Despite its nutritional perks, pineapple is high in sugar – so dogs should only eat pineapple occasionally.
+Remember, your dog’s diet should only be made up of a maximum of 10% treat foods like pineapple.
 Otherwise, you risk your dog gaining unnecessary weight and potentially experiencing digestive discomfort.

 Two slices of fresh pineapple sit on a white plate